About Lawctopus Law School

-The firm endeavours to provide its clients, ranging from large Fortune 500 companies located around the world to small start-ups with limited budgets, with cogent and practical tailor-made advise within a quick turn-around time, with the aim of furthering their business goals.
+The firm endeavors to provide its clients, ranging from large Fortune 500 companies located around the world to small start-ups with limited budgets, with cogent and practical tailor-made advice within a quick turn-around time, with the aim of furthering their business goals.

 The firm has helped Lawctopus Law School in the review and development of the ‘patent law and practice’ and ‘copyright law and practice modules’.
 We are thankful to Deeksha Anand and Urfee Roomi, and of course, Ms. Sujata Chaudhari for extending their support.